“The Whole Emphasis Is on Exams”: Inside Making History for Junior Cycle History

 “There are page references between both.
 Students answering questions in the skills book are often referred back to the textbook if they need the relevant information.”

 Each section also includes “Assessing Your Learning” questions.
-“Teachers can use these as homework, and students can then go to the skills book for further questions on the same topic.”
+“Teachers can use these as homework.
+Students can then go to the skills book for further questions on the same topic.”

 Helping manage time and mixed ability